 By Kellie Woodson

 As an instructional designer, I use my expertise in teaching and learning to create learning experiences on a wide variety of health topics.
 Whether I’m developing a course on breast cancer genetics or oral health, a significant part of the process is partnering with experts in the field to develop courses that are informative, engaging and effective.
-Since many of these courses are written for frontline health workers, they must also motivate participants to make positive changes in their communities.
+Many of these courses are written for frontline health workers.
+So they must also motivate participants to make positive changes in their communities.

 Overcoming Barriers to Healthy Choices

-A typical course not only provides information on health conditions; it also teaches strategies to effectively guide others in making healthier choices.
-To do this, it is important to acknowledge the barriers to healthy living that many people face.
+A typical course educates about health conditions and teaches strategies to effectively guide others in making healthier choices.
+To do this, we need to acknowledge the barriers to healthy living that many people face.

 For example, we know that regular health checks and healthy eating are important to overall health.
-But the truth is, getting to the doctor or grocery store can be very difficult for individuals who are disabled, elderly, or who live in rural areas.
+But visiting the doctor or grocery store can be challenging for individuals who are disabled, elderly, or living in rural areas.

 How does a person who struggles to get around their own home travel to regular doctor’s visits?
 [Tweet this]

-The truth is that for many individuals, factors such as age, disability, geographical location and education level pose significant barriers to staying healthy.
-These barriers in turn give rise to health disparities, or preventable differences in the rate of disease and access to health services among specific groups of people.
-While health disparities can and do affect all people, they are more common among minorities and the socio-economically disadvantaged.
+For many individuals, factors like age, disability, geographical location and education level pose significant barriers to staying healthy.
+These barriers, in turn, increase health disparities, or preventable differences in the rate of disease and access to health services among specific groups of people.
+While health disparities affect all people, they’re more common among minorities and the socio-economically disadvantaged.

 Health Disparities Reach Farther Than You Think

-It’s important to understand that health disparities aren’t simply the result of groups of people making bad choices.
+Health disparities aren’t simply the result of groups of people making bad choices.
 Disparities are systemic, complex and cyclical in nature.
-For example, groups of people who migrated to the U.S. have been found to have high rates of mental disorder and trauma due to the hardships they experienced during migration.
+For example, immigrants have high rates of mental disorders and trauma due to the hardships they experienced during migration.
 Racism and oppression often result in trauma-related mental illness.
-To make matters worse, marginalized groups of people often avoid diagnosis and treatment which further perpetuates these disparities.
+To make matters worse, marginalized groups of people often avoid diagnosis and treatment, which further perpetuates these disparities.
 Consider these statistics:

 - Asian-American women over age 65 have the highest suicide rate of all similarly-aged women in the United States.

-- LGBT youth are about 2 1/2 times more likely to attempt suicide than their peers.
+- LGBTQ youth are four times as likely to attempt suicide than their peers.

-- Only about ten percent of physicians practice in rural America.
+- Only about 9% of physicians practice in rural America.